SparkBotDev/logging-library-plugins/README.md

     <img src="https://github.com/SparkBotDev/.github/raw/main/assets/images/readme-banner.png" alt="">
 </div>

 [Spark⚡️Bot](https://github.com/SparkBotDev/SparkBot) has an extensible plugin interface that allows developers to integrate their preferred tooling and libraries.
-This repository contains the officially developed loggin library plugins.
+This repository contains the officially developed logging library plugins.
 Each plugin has a readme containing instructions on how to use it with Spark⚡️Bot.

 We are very interested in extending the plugins available for Spark⚡️Bot.
 If you develop a plugin for a logging library, we would love for you to submit a PR to this repo, either adding a link to your plugin below or adding the plugin here as an official plugin.